jrance/chat-orchestration-codex-v2/docs/LLM_PROVIDER.md

 ## Telemetry

-LLM invocations publish telemetry envelopes via `TelemetryStreamer`:
+LLM invocations publish telemetry envelopes via the runtime `TelemetryEmitter`.

-* `telemetry.llm.request` – before issuing HTTP requests
-* `telemetry.llm.response` – after receiving responses (including streaming)

-Payloads are automatically redacted when log redaction is enabled or when a request opts into redaction.
+The request is captured immediately before issuing HTTP calls and the response after the stream completes, including latency, token usage, and sanitized payload previews.
+Redaction is controlled by `TELEMETRY_REDACTION` / `X-Telemetry-Redact`.
+See `docs/TELEMETRY.md` for the full event catalog.